Start a Chapter

 - Fill out this form to start the process.

-- Once we receive your chapter application, a member of our Outreach team will get in touch with you to help you start your chapter.
+- Once we receive your chapter application, a member of our Outreach team will get in touch with you to help guide you through the steps below and connect you with our resources and other chapter leaders.

 - Read SSDP’s mission and values statement.